Special Area No.2

 Prairie Land Scholarships

 Prairie Land Regional Division No. 25 offers scholarships and bursaries to students entering any accredited Canadian post-secondary institution.
 Some awards are conditional upon recipients being admitted to and registered as a full-time student at a college or university.
 Please click here for more details on these awards.
-Application forms are available for the 2014-2015 school year with a deadline of July 31, 2015.

 School Specific Awards: